 Argentine black and white tegus are not native to Florida and are considered an invasive species due to their impacts to native wildlife.
 Like all nonnative reptile species, tegus are not protected in Florida except by anti-cruelty law and can be humanely killed on private property with landowner permission.
-This species can be captured and humanely killed year-round and without a permit or hunting license on 25 public lands in south Florida.
+This species can be captured and humanely killed year-round and without a permit or hunting license on 32 Commission-managed lands in south Florida.

 Argentine black and white tegus are large lizards that can reach nearly five feet in length.
 They have a mottled black and white coloration that often is arranged into a banding pattern across the back and tail.
 Hatchlings display similar markings, but typically have bright green heads.
 The green coloration fades after they reach about one month of age.